rschmied/topogen/README.md

 3. activate the venv `source .venv/bin/activate`
 4. install using `uv sync --frozen`

+If the Networkx mode (`--mode nx`) should be used, then the following command is required to install SciPy and NumPy dependencies.

+5. install `uv sync --all-extras --dev --frozen`

 At this point, the `topogen` command should be available.

 ## Configuration